JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part2-3.md

 For Python or C# developers, there are notebooks available that provide step-by-step guides to help you get started quickly.
 ```

+> NOTE: Don't be disappointed when you trip it up - this is just a beginning RAG application.

 ## [Next: Summary >](summary.md)